10 Best One Actor Movies of All Time

 1. Moon (2009)

-After the electrifying Ziggy Stardust traveled to the moon, he brought back memories and passed it onto his son Duncan Jones, who then directed the finest space epic from this century, ‘Moon’.
+After the electrifying Ziggy Stardust traveled to the moon, he brought back memories and passed them on to his son Duncan Jones, who then directed the finest space epic from this century, ‘Moon’.
 Moon is a rare sci-fi like it’s inspiration ‘2001 : A Space Odyssey’, that explores the plane separating humans and artificial intelligence, and furthermore the endless space separating one human from the other.
 Its strength lies in its story and performance, and Jones merely uses the setting to give a scientific justification for the concept.
-The movie follows Sam Bell, the sole employee working at a lunar station with a computer, GERTY (modeled after HAL 9000), awaiting the end of his 3 year contract.
-Though wearing a calm demeanour, emotions are clearly high as he starts having visions of nostalgia, leading to an accident that changes everything, rather, makes him aware of everything.
-Sam Rockwell’s acting is heartbreaking in a career best performance, one that should’ve made him a strong contender for Best Actor.
-I won’t be dissecting it, because of spoilers and this is one movie whose experience is to be relished.
+The movie follows Sam Bell, the sole employee working at a lunar station with a computer, GERTY (modeled after HAL 9000), awaiting the end of his 3-year contract.
+Though wearing a calm demeanor, emotions are clearly high as he starts having visions of nostalgia, leading to an accident that changes everything, rather than making him aware of everything.
+Sam Rockwell’s acting is heartbreaking in a career-best performance, one that should’ve made him a strong contender for Best Actor.
+I won’t be dissecting it because of spoilers, and this is one movie whose experience is to be relished.

 Read More: Best Christian Movies of All Time